Queensbury lines: Keighley station

-In 1880, the GNR applied for Parliamentary sanction to reduce its financial liability for the Thornton to Keighley line on which work was about to begin.
+In 1880, the GNR applied for parliamentary sanction to reduce its financial liability for the Thornton to Keighley line on which work was about to begin.
 It approached the Midland Railway with a proposal to make a joint station at Keighley, to be used by the Midland Railway main line trains, the Worth Valley line trains, and the GNR.
 The Midland Railway were amenable to this, and by an agreement of 1 June 1881, the Midland granted the GNR the necessary running powers, and agreed to make a new junction station.
 The agreement was in exchange for the Midland getting running powers to Halifax.
 The northernmost part of the Worth Valley branch was relaid and doubled; the agreement marked the start of a more amicable relationship between the GNR and the Midland.
-Powers for the new Keighley station and for the widening of the last part of the Worth Valley line were granted by an Act of 1882.
+Powers for the new Keighley station and for the widening of the last part of the Worth Valley line were granted by the Midland Railway (Additional Powers) Act 1882 (45 & 46 Vict. c. cxxx).
 Although agreement had been reached about a shared station, goods facilities at Keighley were kept entirely separate: the GNR built a spur line off the Worth Valley route just outside Keighley station; the spur crossed under and entered its own goods yard.